FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 8.2 The script-review cadence for managers

-Managers run a weekly script review — pick one call recording per rep, compare against the scripted version, identify the drift, re-rehearse.
-Brooks insists managers must do this even with their top reps, because scripts degrade without reinforcement.
+Managers run a weekly script review — pick one call recording per rep, compare it against the scripted version, identify the drift, re-rehearse.
+Brooks insists managers do this even with their top reps, because scripts degrade without reinforcement.

 Phone-Call Anatomy